 An important distinction between policy forms is when a claim has to be reported.
-Most carriers require the Named Insured to report "as soon as practicable," which seems reasonable.
-In practice, unless the insured has delayed reporting so long (and irresponsibly) as to compromise the defense of the claim, there is little practical difference between carriers.
+Most insurers require the named insured to report "as soon as practicable," which seems reasonable.
+In practice, unless the insured has delayed reporting so long (and irresponsibly) as to compromise the defense of the claim, there is little practical difference between insurers.

-Extended Reporting Period (ERP) protection is an under-appreciated feature of Side A policies, one that will take on a growing importance if carriers lose interest in the market.
+Extended reporting period (ERP) protection is an underappreciated feature of Side A policies, one that will take on a growing importance if insurers lose interest in the market.